Preparedness on the Cheap: Evacuation Plans Part 2

 6. A gallon-sized resealable plastic bag with important papers (copy of birth certificates, IDs, passports, insurance policies, important phone numbers)

-7. A washcloth, towel, baby wipes, trash bags, sanitary items, a roll of toilet paper, toothbrushes and toothpaste, a bar of soap, hand sanitizer
+7. A washcloth, towel, baby wipes, trash bags, sanitary items, a roll of toilet paper, toothbrushes and toothpaste, a bar of soap, and hand sanitizer

 8. Flashlight, extra batteries, a knife, pepper spray, ammo, whistle, glow sticks, matches, lighter